fritzo/pomagma/doc/theorem_queue.md

 } break;
 ```

-**Scope of VM Inference Programs**: The `INFER_*` opcodes are currently used exclusively by the surveyor's forward-chaining inference engine.
-The cartographer and analyst currently execute only query programs (using `RETURN`/`NRETURN` opcodes) and theory loading operations, neither of which contain `INFER_*` opcodes.
-This means lazy queue operations are automatically flushed only in surveyor contexts where the phased execution scheduler handles the write phase.
-The micro atlas compatibility layer ensures cartographer and analyst operations continue to work unchanged through direct delegation to existing `insert()` methods.
+**Scope of VM Inference Programs**: The `INFER_*` opcodes are used by both the surveyor's forward-chaining inference engine and the analyst's constraint solving operations.
+The cartographer executes only query programs (using `RETURN`/`NRETURN` opcodes) and theory loading operations, which do not contain `INFER_*` opcodes.

+For the surveyor, lazy queue operations are automatically flushed by the phased execution scheduler during the write phase.
+For the analyst, explicit calls to `m_structure.lazy_gather()` and `m_structure.lazy_flush()` are required after VM program execution in `Server::solve()` to ensure all queued theorems are applied to the database before query results are collected.
+The micro atlas compatibility layer ensures these operations work correctly through direct delegation to existing `insert()` methods.

 **Cartographer Scheduler Coordination**: The cartographer scheduler implements BSP-style coordination using OpenMP's implicit barriers: